 In the description of the exercises in this manual you will find very few instructions to how to breathe.
-This style relates to the tradition I was taught in my psychomotor training (1975-1978 at Skolen for Kropsdynamik in Copenhagen).
+This style relates to the tradition taught in the psychomotor training at Skolen for Kropsdynamik in Copenhagen.
 We learned to respect the strategies imprinted in our breathing patterns and not teach people to 'breathe right'.
-We were encouraged to pay attention to breath, stimulate awareness of what you are doing with your breath, and encourage breathing while doing body exercises.
+Encourage to pay attention to breath, stimulate awareness of what you are doing with your breath, and encourage breathing while doing body exercises.
 Sometimes with instructions to imagine breathing into your legs, your back or other parts of the body.

-My teaching is still based on this tradition.
+The style in the exercises in this manual is based on this tradition.